SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline/README.md

 ## **10. Illumina read polishing of diploid genome** <br/>
+**EDIT: I NOW RECOMMEND USING HAPO-G IN ORDER TO POLISH EACH HAPLOID ASSEMBLY SEPERATELY.
+BASED ON MANY PHASED ASSEMBLIES, THIS THOROUGHLY IMPROVES IDENTITY FOR EACH HAPLOTYPE AND SUBSEQUENTLY ANNOTATION** <br/>
 Illumina reads have not been phased and therefore it appears better to feed Pilon the combined haplotype assemblies for polishing <br/>

 	## Join haplotype assemblies into diploid assembly (need to rename contigs)